LUMA Queenstown Light Festival: Review and Visitor Info

 Would I recommend going to LUMA?

 If you are in the area, yes, absolutely!
-Like I said, it is quite fun and pretty!
+As I said, it is quite fun and pretty!
 You should definitely check it out for a couple of hours one night!
+If you are traveling as a family then this is certainly an activity the kids would love!

 Other tips for visiting the LUMA Light Festival